myDevicesIoT/cayenne-docs/docs/FEATURES.md

 ## Custom Code

 Cayenne supports a number of sensors, actuators and extensions [natively](#supported-hardware).
 If you want to use a device that Cayenne does not currently support, or you want greater control over the behavior of your device, you will need to write some custom code.
-Using Cayenne, you can easily integrate your devices that use custom code, viewing and controlling them using the same great dashboard and mobile app support that Cayenne has for native devices.
+Using Cayenne, you can easily integrate your devices that use custom code, viewing and controlling them using the same great dashboard support that Cayenne has for native devices.

 ### Arduino